SasankaPasanjith/ABC-Laboratories/README.md

 ## How to Run the Project
+* Clone this repository into your local machine.
+* Check if you have installed java on your computer.
 * Open the project in the relevant IDE.
 * Open Application.properties.
 Then enter the mySQL data of your PC for the datasource URL, name and password.
 * After that click the run button to run the application.